kevinzhow/chainstory/README.md

 go get -u -v github.com/codeskyblue/fswatch
 ```

-Now you can watch the filechanges, run the command at server folder
+Now you can watch the filechanges, run the command at server folder, this will start the server automatically.

 ```
 fswatch